SketchBank/sketchdaily.github.io/README.md

 Drawing whatever comes to mind

-A personal website to store random daily drawings
+A personal website to store random drawings

 Please note: Many drawings may be inspired by existing images or art, credit is noted in the image's description.